omer-anzar/PyOpenGl-Window-Structure/README.md

 - freeglut.dll

 **To install these libraries Follow the steps mentioned below:**
+### Step 1
 > On the command prompt, type this to install **PyQt5**
 ```
 pip install PyQt5
 ```

+### Step 2
 To install **PyOpenGL** you need to be careful of the python `version` you are using and your system architecture i.e `32` or `64` because PyOpengGL version should match the version of python you are using.

->First download PyOpenGL and PyOpenGL_accelerate wheel files that are available in the link mentioned below:
+First download PyOpenGL and PyOpenGL_accelerate wheel files that are available in the link mentioned below:

->Link to download PyOpenGL: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopengl
+- Link to download PyOpenGL: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopengl

 For Example, if you are using **python version 3.7** then you need to download these files
 - PyOpenGL_accelerate‑3.1.6‑cp37‑cp37m‑win_amd64.whl